metal-stack/docs/docs/src/installation/deployment.md

 The basic principles of how the metal control plane can be deployed should now be clear.
 It is now up to you to move the deployment execution into your CI and add things like certificates for the ingress-controller and NSQ.

-!!! info

-    Image versions and ansible-role dependencies should be regularly checked for updates and adjusted according to the release notes.

 ### Setting Up the backup-restore-sidecar

 The backup-restore-sidecar can come up very handy when you want to add another layer of security to the metal-stack databases in your Kubernetes cluster.
 The sidecar takes backups of the metal databases in small time intervals and stores them in a blobstore of a cloud provider.
 This way your metal-stack setup can even survive the deletion of your Kubernetes control plane cluster (including all volumes getting lost).
 After re-deploying metal-stack to another Kubernetes clusters, the databases come up with the latest backup data in a matter of seconds.

 Checkout the [role documentation](https://github.com/metal-stack/metal-roles/tree/master/control-plane) of the individual databases to find out how to configure the sidecar properly.
 You can also try out the mechanism from the [backup-restore-sidecar](https://github.com/metal-stack/backup-restore-sidecar) repository.

-### Certificates

-TODO

 ### Auth